fengcong1992/fengcong1992.github.io/_pages/about.md

 News
 ------
+* 09/22: I hosted Simon Camal from MINES Paries and Valentina Vologni from Capenergies at NREL with Rui Yang.
 * 08/22: I received the prestigious Director's Award from NREL for the exceptional contributions and leadership in multiple projects and winning proposals.
 * 08/22: I chaired a session, 'Design and Optimization of Energy Systems', at the ASME IDETC conference.
 * 07/22: I gave a talk at the King Abdulla City Atomic and Renewable Energy Workshop, titled 'Machine Learning Applications in Power Systems'.